codurance/site/src/_posts/2019-02-07-working-with-dynamodb.md

 }
 ```

 This part is seeting the throughput for the table, which is the ability to read and write things to the db.
-We are setting the read and write throughput to 5, but what 5 means exactly?
+We are setting the read and write throughput to 5, but 5 what exactly?
 How the throughput is calculated?

-The throughput is measured in `units`, each `unit` might have different values depending in which kind of operation you are doing.
+The throughput is measured in `units`, each `unit` might have different values depending on which kind of operation you are doing.
 For reads, each `unit` is 4Kb/s for consistently strong read, and 8Kb/s for eventually consistent.
-While writing things get a bit easier, 1 `unit` is 1Kb/s and you don't have any difference between strong or eventual consistency.
+Writes are a bit easier, 1 `unit` is 1Kb/s and you don't have any difference between strong or eventual consistency.

 In this case, 5 was chosen since is the default value that Amazon gives to you in the free tier.